pataty/pataty.github.io/_portfolio/7_project.markdown

 img:
 ---

 In this project, I worked on all the steps from the design phase to the actual manufacturing over the course of a semester at Arts et Métiers.
-This hands on project gave me a lot of insight about product design as I was able to see the consequences of my decisions that I took at the design phase on the actual product.
+This hands on project gave me a lot of insight about product design as I was able to see the consequences on the actual product of the decisions I took during the design phase.

 The product chosen in class was a wooden beehive.